|Workable Solutions||Step-by-step Troubleshooting|

 Can You Resize Partition Without Losing Data?

-When it comes to resizing a disk partition, data safety is the first thing that strikes people's mind.
-Since resizing a partition is practically to shrink one partition or extend the other one, it's hard to start the first step before figuring out the risk, and many people are asking "can you change partition size without losing data?" as well as the following frequently asked questions.
+When it comes to resizing a disk partition, data safety is the first thing that strikes people's minds.
+Since resizing a partition is practically to shrink one partition or extend the other one, it's hard to start the first step before figuring out the risk, and many people are asking, "can you change partition size without losing data?" as well as the following frequently asked questions.
 You can check the quick answers.

 Resizing & moving a partition can be two different things.
-Moving partition is to adjust the forward and backward position of the partition on the disk and won't delete data.
-Is it safe to resize Windows partition?
+Moving the partition is to adjust the forward and backward position of the partition on the disk and won't delete data.
+Is it safe to resize the Windows partition?
 Yes, the resizing partition can be subdivided into extending and shrinking partitions.
 Both operations don't delete data.

 Q2: What does it mean to shrink a volume?

 Hard drive shrinking is the practice of reducing the size of your partition to create unallocated space that you can use elsewhere.
-Before your computer can use the space on the hard drive to store data, the drive needs to be split up into separate areas, called partitions.
+Before your computer can use the space on the hard drive to store data, the drive needs to be split up into separate areas called partitions.

-Shrinking partition won't cause data loss.
+Shrinking the partition won't cause data loss.
 If the partition includes unmovable files (such as the page file or the shadow copy storage area), the volume will shrink to the point where the unmovable files are located.
 That is to say, the used space with existing data is unavailable to shrink space.

 Step 1.
-Press Windows + R keys to bring up the Run box, type diskmgmt.msc, click OK to open Windows Disk Management.
+Press the Windows + R keys to bring up the Run box, type diskmgmt.msc, click OK to open Windows Disk Management.